labex-labs/open-source-labs/python/python-mastery/lab-ex6-1-function-argument-passing-conventions/en/step4.md

 # Restricting Attribute Names

 Currently, our `Structure` class allows any attribute to be set on its instances.
-This could lead to errors if users misspell attribute names or try to set attributes that don't exist in the original design.
+For beginners, this might seem convenient at first, but it can actually lead to a lot of problems.
+When you're working with a class, you expect certain attributes to be present and used in a specific way.
+If users misspell attribute names or try to set attributes that weren't part of the original design, it can cause errors that are hard to find.

 ## The Need for Attribute Restriction

-Consider this scenario:
+Let's look at a simple scenario to understand why we need to restrict attribute names.
+Consider the following code:

 ```python
 s = Stock('GOOG', 100, 490.1)